MageMaska/MyHub/README.md

 		Note = "Join the discord (discord.gg/Maska)",
 		FileName = "MaskaKey",
 		SaveKey = true,
-		GrabKeyFromSite = false, -- If this is true, set Key below to the RAW site you would like Rayfield to get the key from Key = "Hello"
+		GrabKeyFromSite = false, -- If this is true, set Key below to the RAW site you would like Maska to get the key from Key = "Hello"
 	}
 })